StephenMcConnel/Geckofx60/README.txt

 == Changelog ==

+== v60.0-0.46 ==
+Readded ucioverride that got removed with icu 66 upgrade.

 == v60.0-0.45 ==
 1. Use icu for complex line breaking.
 2. Update to icu 66 (Unicode 13)